boltpius/Linux-SystemAdmin-Tasks/Tasks/Install and-Configure-Ha-Proxy-LBR-as-load-balancer.md

     server  stapp02 172.16.238.11:8084 check
     server  stapp03 172.16.238.12:8084 check

-5. I validated the file to see if there are any errors: haproxy -c -f /etc/haproxy/haproxy.cfg
+5. Validate the file to see if there are any errors: haproxy -c -f /etc/haproxy/haproxy.cfg.
-6. I enabled and restarted haproxy using the commands: sudo systemctl enable haproxy && sudo systemctl restart haproxy
+6. Enable HAProxy: sudo systemctl enable haproxy.
+7. Restart HAProxy: sudo systemctl restart haproxy.
-7. I confirmed if the site was reachable using curl and checking it in a browser.
+8. Confirm if the site is reachable using curl and checking it in a browser.